shubham-chemate/go-single-node-kv-store/design.md

 4. Command Support

-### Why TCP and not HTTP server?
+## Why TCP and not HTTP server?
 - efficiency and performance
 - HTTP header contains lot of data (heavy corporate envelop)
 - TCP is small (plain letter)
 - TCP allows to have fast parsing
-- TCP allows connection flexibility, we can keep connection open for as much as we like
+- TCP allows connection flexibility, we can keep connection open for as much as we like (hours or days)

 HTTP Post (Size: 150-200 Bytes)
 ```http